Connect with others who understand.

 • Muscle spasticity — Spasms and sudden stiffness that occur in arms, hands, or facial muscles make tooth brushing and flossing difficult.

-• Muscle weakness — Sometimes called “jelly legs,” muscle weakness can make simply getting to the bathroom and standing at the sink a struggle.
+• Muscle weakness — Muscle weakness can make simply getting to the bathroom and standing at the sink a struggle, or make it hard to grip your toothbrush.

 • Numbness and tingling — These MS symptoms can easily lead someone to accidentally bite their tongue and the insides of their cheeks.